+Site Monitoring Checklist

+Programmatic:

-Site Monitoring Checklist Programmatic: Reporting maintenance and progress of NIMS adoption and implementation activities Grantee compliance with THIRA update requirements Grantee compliance with EOP revisions Content of EMPG Work Plan supports the State/territory advancing the "Whole Community" concept, fosters a national emergency management approach, and considers all aspects of a community to effectively prepare for, protect against, respond to, recover from and mitigate against any terrorist attack or natural disaster Development of a local jurisdictional multi-year Training and Exercise Plan (TEP) Participation in the state multi-year Training and Exercise Plan workshop (TEPW) Implementation of Presidential Policy Directive (PPD)-8, including continued development and sustainment of core capabilities needed to close gaps and strengther the State's preparedness Administrative policies /procedures manuals for grants and inventor control/management Copy of all equipment inventory listings for purchases associated with the grants Equipment purchased with Federal grant funds (EMPG) will be made available for viewing at visit Copy of all position descriptions for personnel whose salaries have been charged to the grants Financial: ☐ Copy of Time and Effort reporting and separate ledger accounts kept to track revenue and expenses for each project and/or grant (2 CFR § 200.430) ☐ Copy of current single audit All financial and administrative files for the above grants.
-Note: Copies of all Grant Adjustment Notices should be included as well as correspondence, contracts, and agreements Supporting documentation for expenditures/payments charged to the grants from the beginning of the grant period through the present, including receipts, invoices, purchase orders, requisitions, contracts, travel authorization forms, travel vouchers, timecards, and payroll registers
+- Reporting maintenance and progress of NIMS adoption and implementation activities - Grantee compliance with THIRA update requirements - Grantee compliance with EOP revisions - Content of EMPG Work Plan supports the state/territory advancing the "Whole Community" concept, fosters a national emergency management approach, and considers all aspects of a community to effectively prepare for, protect against, respond to, recover from and mitigate against any terrorist attack or natural disaster - Development of a local jurisdictional multi-year IPP - Participation in the state multi-year IPPW - Implementation of Presidential Policy Directive (PPD)-8, including continued development and sustainment of core capabilities needed to close gaps and strengthen the state's preparedness - Administrative policies /procedures manuals for grants and inventory control/management - Copy of all equipment inventory listings for purchases associated with the grants - Equipment purchased with federal grant funds (EMPG) will be made available for viewing at visit - Copy of all position descriptions for personnel whose salaries have been charged to the grants

+Financial:
-Policies and procedure manuals (e.g., accounting, procurement, travel, inventory control, and sub-recipient award processes).
-If available electronically, please provide links to this information in advance of visit

-Copy of all contracts, leases, and other agreements in excess of \$15,000
+- Copy of Time and Effort reporting and separate ledger accounts kept to track revenues and expenses for each project and/or grant (2 CFR § 200.430) - Copy of current single audit - All financial and administrative files for the above grants.
+Note: Copies of all Grant Adjustment Notices should be included as well as correspondence, contracts, and agreements - Supporting documentation for expenditures/payments charged to the grants from the beginning of the grant period through the present, including receipts, invoices, purchase orders, requisitions, contracts, travel authorization forms, travel vouchers, timecards, and payroll registers - Policies and procedure manuals (e.g., accounting, procurement, travel, inventory control, and sub-recipient award processes).
+If available electronically, please provide links to this information in advance of visit - Copy of all contracts, leases, and other agreements in excess of \$15,000